vertaix/Vendi-Score/README.md

 where $\lambda_i$ are the eigenvalues of $K/n$ and $0 \log 0 = 0$.
 That is, the Vendi Score is equal to the exponential of the von Neumann entropy of $K/n$, or the Shannon entropy of the eigenvalues, which is also known as the effective rank.

-For more information, please see our paper, [The Vendi Score: A Diversity Evaluation Metric for Machine Learning](https://arxiv.org/abs/2210.02410).
+For more information, please see our paper, [The Vendi Score: A Diversity Evaluation Metric for Machine Learning](https://arxiv.org/abs/2210.02410) and our follow-up paper [Cousins of the Vendi Score: A Family of Similarity-Based Diversity Metrics For Science And Machine Learning](https://arxiv.org/abs/2310.12952).

 ## Installation